 Purpose

-The internet and online environment consists of information on a wide range of topics, provided by millions of individuals and organizations around the world.
+The internet and online environment consist of information on a wide range of topics, provided by millions of individuals and organizations around the world.
 Library visitors are advised to exercise judgement and discrimination when evaluating the usefulness and reliability of material found on the internet.
 Not all information available on the internet is accurate, complete, up-to-date, lawful, or philosophically acceptable to all individuals.
 The library has no control over the information found on the internet, and cannot be held responsible for its content.

 The library assumes no responsibility and shall have no liability for any direct, indirect or consequential damages arising from providing computer and internet access to the public.